Fully Funded Linklater Method Voice Coaching Workshop for New and Emerging Poets

-Our 3 day residential voice coaching workshop is for poets who have at least one collection published, are starting to get readings and are looking to strengthen their performance style.
-The coach will be Francoise Walot, a trained Linklater Voice coach, who shadowed Kristin’s workshop last year, and has experience working with poets
+About the course: Our voice coaching workshop is for poets who have at least one collection published, are starting to get readings and are looking to strengthen their performance style.
+It is lead by trained Linklater Voice coach, Françoise Walot.

 “The workshop has been life-changing.
 I cannot tell you how much I have needed to draw on it” Mona Arshi